 From the Blue Ridge Mountain towns to coastal communities, there are plenty of natural beauties to see.
 A rich cultural heritage draws many visitors to the small North Carolina towns.
 And besides crafts and music to regional cuisine one thing is apparent in all of them – the friendly and welcoming communities.

-Throughout anytime of year there may be a fun festivals or event – North Carolina is home to many after all.
+Throughout anytime of year there may be a fun festival or event – North Carolina is home to many, after all.
 From BBQ festivals to music festivals, there is always something fun and exciting happening in North Carolina’s small towns.

 Whatever you’re seeking in a small town, North Carolina can likely deliver!